mrc176/Habit-Tracker/README.md

 ## Technologies Used

-<a href= "https://developers.google.com/calendar/api">Google Calendar API</a>: Using calendar feature to help remind the user about their habit.
+<a href= "https://docs.oracle.com/javase/tutorial/uiswing/">Java Swing</a>: Used for created GUI's.

 ## Features

-> ### Calendar
+> ### Success vs Failure Tracking
- - Marks and tracks days the user engaged unfavorable or healthy habit.
-(User Story: Bridgett Tijerina)
+ - Allows users to track their successes and failures and gives them data when the habit ends.

 > ### Customizable habits
  - Fit with a description and goal.
 (User Story: Caitlyn Barrow)